ShadowForests/VoiceToSpeech/README.md

 - **Output Volume**: Change the speech synthesis output volume.
 You can also press mute so that only the transcript is recorded without speech synthesis.
 - **Pitch/Rate**: Change the speech synthesis pitch and rate (only supported with Voice Set A).
 - **Show Transcript**: Toggles a live speech output transcript with timestamps and playback for any past speech synthesis result.
+- **Show Timestamps**: Toggles the visibility of timestamps in the transcript.
+- **Show Text to Speech**: Toggles the text to speech input box.
 - **Show Diagnostics**: Toggles live diagnostics for speech recognition output, confidence, and errors.
 - **Low-Latency**: Toggles responding to interim speech recognition results for less delay between voice input and speech output.
 This may result in less accurate results.
 - **Translation**: Toggles auto translation between the input and output languages.
 Low-Latency is not supported with Translation enabled.